MaxNF/easynotificationview/README.md

             }
         }.show()
 ```
 By default, the overlay swallows all clicks, but you can make it to propagate them to the underlying views.
-To do that, define isOverlayClickable property as 'false' and to not
+To do that, define isOverlayClickable property as 'false' and do not
 apply any listeners to the overlay.
 ```kotlin
         EasyNotificationView.create(this, R.layout.layout_for_notification).apply {